POCUMTUCK STATE OF MIND

 The mechanism driving displacement is structurally identical whether it operates in a Massachusetts river town or a Sahelian pastoral corridor.
 A proof of concept in a New England river valley is the demonstration that the fish ladder is possible.
 If the brook behind Mechanic Street can be daylighted, the four hundred miles of Amazon tributary blocked last year can be opened.
 The scale changes.
 The logic does not.
 The tools change.
 The creek is the same creek.

 The five case studies move in two directions simultaneously.
 They scale outward geographically — from a single institutional campus in Hyde Park, New York, through regional displacement crises in Central America and South Asia, to continental-scale climate collapse in sub-Saharan Africa — and they scale inward analytically, returning at the end to the Deerfield Valley where the framework was developed.
+They also move along a third axis: from the framework's use as a design tool at the CIA campus, to its use as a diagnostic instrument in the global cases, to its use as personal testimony made analytical in the Deerfield Valley.

 The CIA Fish Tour, Hyde Park, New York